Eyydee08/The-Enchanted-forest/README.md

 # 🌳 VERDANT — The Enchanted Forest
 ### Eco-Adventure Theme Park & Leisure Destination (Mt.
 Makiling, Laguna, Philippines)

-> *"Where nature, adventure, and Filipino imagination come together."*

-This website is tailored specifically for **VERDANT — The Enchanted Forest**.
-All text, lore, attractions, facilities, and visitor info are pre-loaded and clearly marked with labels so you can tweak anything at any time.

----

-## 🚀 How to View Your Website Right Now

-1. Go to this folder on your computer:
-   `C:\Users\adria\.gemini\antigravity\scratch\place-website\`
-2. Double-click **`index.html`**.
-3. It will open instantly in your web browser (Chrome, Edge, Firefox, Brave, etc.)!

----

 ## 🌲 What Has Been Added to the Website

 - **Hero Banner:** Full-screen backdrop of Mount Makiling canopy mist with official tagline and quick action buttons.